Astrology is participation in the cosmic dimension of existence

 Astrology and divination

-Astrology as divination of the future is an example of how the astrologer can indulge in vanity and self-satisfaction by relying on the client’s curiosity and existential insecurity.
-We cannot deny that astrology appears as divination.
-Still, the event is always represented by an impersonal factor, a neutral force whose meaning in positive and negative terms acquires meaning through the conscious being.
-It is the individual who happens to the event, and not vice versa.
-Therefore, the primary purpose of “divination” is to insert the individual in the human and universal collectivity.
-Stopping halfway by introducing the individual to a series of events that preserve a purely informative purpose means ignoring the interdependent relationship between the subject of analysis and their being in the world.
-However, making them feel responsible does not mean offering the possibility of escaping the change cycle.
-Instead, the future will change with them when awareness reorients perceptions and expectations of their existence.
+Astrology is often cited as an example of how astrologers can indulge in vanity and self-satisfaction by relying on their clients’ curiosity and existential insecurity.
+While it is true that astrology offers the possibility of divination, it is essential to recognise that the events are always represented by an impersonal factor or a neutral force.
+The significance of these events in positive or negative terms acquires meaning only through the conscious being.
+More specifically, the individual happens to the event and not vice versa.
+Therefore, the primary purpose of divination is not merely to inform or predict but instead to insert the individual into the human and universal community.
+To do otherwise is to ignore the interdependent relationship between the individual and their mundane role.

 The birth chart

-Erecting a horoscope involves choosing a significant moment by which we bring the heavenly and earthly situations in the natal chart.
-For the birth of a human being, this moment finds its expression in the first wail, the emission of air that follows the first inhalation.
-Such is the response of a new being to the impression that the universe, through inspiration, transmits to the unborn child.
-In a sense, this first breath carries the universe within oneself, and the cry is the potential response of the unborn child to the inhalation of the universal pneuma.
-This potential will then be refined and diversified with development.
-A reminiscence of this first individual act finds a singular confirmation in Mithra’s rituals.
-At the end of his initiation, the officiant emits a bellow to the testimony of his reintegration with the cosmic principle [1].
+Erecting a horoscope involves selecting a significant moment that symbolically brings together the heavenly and earthly situations into the natal chart.
+In the case of a human birth, this moment is marked by the first wail, which follows the first inhalation.
+The first breath carries within it the universe itself, and the newborn’s wail is the potential response of the unborn child to the inhalation of the universal pneuma.
+This potential is then refined and diversified as the child develops.
+A reminiscence of this first individual act can be found in Mithra’s rituals, where the officiant emits a bellow at the end of initiation to signify their reintegration with the cosmic principle [2].

 Astrological reference frames

-Operational astrology tools are selected based on meaningful frames of reference we use to input specific astronomical data.
-The two-dimensional structure of the horoscope is the selective representation of a much more complex astronomical situation.
-The frames of reference within which the characteristics of the solar system acquire an anthropocentric interpretation (horizon, meridian and ecliptic) have the highest symbolic value.
-Next, we extend the concept of the frame of reference to the cyclical development of human beings to give meaning to their transitory experiences (through transits, progressions, solar returns, etc.).
+Astrology tools for operational purposes are chosen based on meaningful frames of reference utilised to input specific astronomical data.
+The two-dimensional structure of the horoscope represents a selective representation of a much more intricate astronomical situation.
+The frames of reference, such as the horizon, meridian, and ecliptic, within which the characteristics of the solar system acquire an anthropocentric interpretation, hold the highest symbolic value.
+Furthermore, we extend the concept of the frame of reference to the cyclical development of human beings to give meaning to their transitory experiences, such as transits, progressions, solar returns, etc.

 Horizon and meridian

-The meridian symbolises the individual’s development.
-Astronomically, the meridian is the great circle with the polar axis as its diameter and on which the Sun is located at noon.
-While the horizon defines the structural organisation of the human being, the meridian deals with the organism’s evolutionary trend or the balance between human and cosmic factors.
+The meridian holds significant importance in symbolising an individual’s development.
+From an astronomical perspective, the meridian is a great circle with the polar axis as its diameter, on which the Sun is located at noon.
+While the horizon defines the structural organisation of a human being, the meridian deals with the organism’s evolutionary trend or the balance between human and cosmic factors.
 With the meridian, human existence acquires order and reaches maximum elevation by entering the social context.
-In this way, we divide the horoscope into four parts; it is a reference system that guarantees the reading of the personality based on its physical-psychic elements.
+Consequently, the horoscope can be divided into four parts, which serve as a reference system to guarantee the reading of the personality based on its physical-psychic elements.

 The Zodiac

-The zodiacal function is essentially a field function.
-It is a place or a matrix where space adjusts according to solar energy patterns.
-The different incidences of solar rays during the year determine the trend of the seasons, defining by extrapolation a reading of the particular energy phase.
-For example, we associate the Taurus sign with the neck.
-Taurus is not the neck; however, the solar function in the Taurus phase “governs” an energy emission whose field of action falls within the symbolism of the neck and related function (first phase of assimilation).
+The zodiacal function is a field function that operates as a matrix in which space adapts to solar energy patterns.
+The various incidences of solar rays throughout the year establish the trend of the seasons, providing a reading of the particular energy phase through extrapolation.
+For instance, although the Taurus zodiac sign does not represent the neck, the solar function in the Taurus phase governs an energy emission whose field of action falls within the symbolism of the neck and its related function, specifically the first phase of assimilation.

-Planetary dynamics unfold according to the respective positions of the planets in the solar energy field.
-Planetary activity differentiates solar energy along functional lines determined by its distance from the system’s centre.
-The placement of the planets in the zodiac signs helps delineate the scope of this differentiation.
-For example, Sun in Taurus refers explicitly to a solar energy phase.
-Venus in Taurus means the Venusian structural function is implemented in the solar matrix field.
-Therefore Venus, regulating planet of the homeostatic functions of balance and harmony in the individual and between individuals, manifests itself in Taurus as a formative element linked to nourishment and to the instinctive and sensual expression values of spring symbolism.
+The dynamics of planetary movements are governed by the position of the planets within the solar energy field.
+The planets’ distance from the system’s centre determines this field’s functional segmentation.
+The zodiac signs’ placement of planets helps to identify this differentiation’s scope.
+For instance, when the Sun is in Taurus, it refers to a specific solar energy phase.
+Similarly, Venus in Taurus signifies the implementation of the Venusian structural function in the solar matrix field.
+Therefore, Venus, the planet responsible for maintaining balance and harmony within individuals and between them, manifests itself as a formative element linked to nourishment and instinctive and sensual expression values of spring symbolism when it appears in Taurus.

 The House system